Katacc/Iostria/Iostria.md

 Warforged come's from a neighbouring continent and are pretty rare in Iostria.
 Some old warforged have retired from battling and put up shops and offer services to other warforged.

+Some warforged smiths has acquired the rank of master of arms.
+They can sell and install modules for warforged armoury.
 ## 5.7.
 Dwarf